kanchan191184/AzureDeploymentStepsForFullStackApp/README.md

 ## You can access the website using the URL provided there.

 ## Backend Spring boot setup
+  You need to create a Dockerfile because Docker won't know how to build or package into an image for your app without it.
   - Create a "Dockerfile" at the root of project with this code:

     FROM openjdk:21-jdk-slim          //(whatever jdk version you are using)